vglazer/vglazer.github.io/_posts/2015-07-18-python-wrappers-for-c++-libraries.markdown

 ---
 layout: post
-title:  "Python Wrappers for C++ Libraries"
+title:  "Calling C++ from Python"
 date:   2015-07-18 17:05:19
+permalink: calling-python-from-cpp
-categories: programming python
+categories: programming python C++ bindings SWIG Boost Cython
 ---
 # The Problem

 Say you've written a library in C++ and you want to call it from Python.
 You basically have three options:

 * [SWIG](http://swig.org)
 * [Boost.Python](http://www.boost.org/doc/libs/1_58_0/libs/python/doc/)
 * [Cython](http://cython.org/)

+Below I try to give you a flavor for each.

 ## SWIG

 Given an *interface file* specifying the headers you wish to wrap plus some wrapping directives, SWIG will generate a single source file containing an `extern "C"` API for all relevant classes.
 It will also generate a Python